AnonymousPlanet/thgtoa/guide.md

 -   Enable File Indexing again on the Decoy OS and include the Mounted Outer Volume.

--   Unmount it and Mount it frequently to Watch some Content.
+-   Unmount it and Mount it frequently to watch some Content.

 -   Copy some Content from your Outer Volume to your Decoy OS and then delete it unsafely (just put it in the recycle Bin).